beesness/game/README.md

 # How not to lose

 ### If the garden runs out of flowers, at any point during the game, everybody loses *immediately*.

-To avoid this *beesaster*, you can decide all together to **donate** some of your bees in exchange for new flowers.
+To avoid this *beesaster* (and to prevent other players from killing the game by taking the last flower) you can **call a vote to replenish the garden** during your turn.

-Each beesness card can get you 1 flower.
+`Are you willing to donate one of your bees in exchange for 2 new flowers?`

-Reveal your choice at the same time as everyone else, using your hand in a rock-paper-scissors style: closed fist means you are unwilling to donate bees, 1 means willing to donate 1, 2 means 2 etc.
+Reveal your choice at the same time as everyone else using your hand: *closed fist* :facepunch: means you are unwilling to donate bees (voting **No**), *thumb up* :thumbsup: means you are voting **Yes**.

-* If everyone is willing to **donate at least one bee**, then you can replant as many flowers as the number of donated bees.
-Put the cards you are donating onto their stack next to the bank, and add new flowers to the garden.
+* If **at least half of players vote Yes** then *every* player will discard one of their beesness cards and add 2 new flowers to the garden.

-* Otherwise, no flowers are replanted this round.
+* Otherwise, no flowers are replanted this turn.